Kona Gold

 Kona Gold (March 19, 1994 – September 25, 2009) was an American Champion Thoroughbred racehorse.
+He was the U.S. Champion Sprinter of 2000, having won that year's Breeders' Cup Sprint.
+He was the winner of ten graded stakes races, primarily at Del Mar and Santa Anita, and placed in eight other graded stakes.
+He was elected into the National Museum of Racing and Hall of Fame in 2026.

 Kona Gold was foaled at Carlos Perez's Twilite Farm outside LaGrange, Kentucky.
 He was sold as a yearling for $35,000 at the 1995 Keeneland September yearling sale to trainer Bruce Headley on behalf of a partnership that included Headley, Irwin and Andrew Molasky, and Michael Singh.
 Headley trained Kona Gold at his base in southern California, where the horse was brought along very patiently.
 Kona Gold suffered a few minor physical setbacks, including a knee chip as a three-year-old that kept him from the races until May of his four-year-old season in 1998.

 Early races

 After a second-place finish in his debut at Hollywood Park Racetrack, Kona Gold won his next three races by a combined 28½ lengths.
 His first Graded stakes race (the Grade 3 Ancient Title Handicap at Santa Anita in which he finished 5th, beaten 2¼ lengths) was solid enough to earn him a trip to Churchill Downs for the 1998 Breeders' Cup Sprint.
 In his 6th lifetime start, Kona Gold finished 3rd, losing by two lengths.